RoozbehBandpey/autonomous-driving-dqn-carla/README.md

 Or change the path in ```sys.path.append(glob.glob('../carla/dist/carla-*%d.%d-%s.egg'...``` to directrly point to where you extracted carla.

 A cleaner way would be to copy ```'../carla/dist/carla-*%d.%d-%s.egg'``` in your python site pachkages, then you can import it normally anywhere you are developing your script.
+Just make sure site packages are accesible form your environment variables.

 ## Repo agenda